neuraloperator/markov_neural_operator/README.md

 ## Files
 * ``utilities.py``: basic utilities including a reader for .mat files and Sobolev (Hk) and Lp losses.
-* ``dissipative_utils.py``: helper functions for encouraging dissipative dynamics.
+* ``dissipative_utils.py``: helper functions for encouraging (regularization loss) and enforcing dissipative dynamics (postprocessing).
 * ``models/``: model architectures
     * ``densenet.py``: simple feedforward neural network
     *  ``fno_2d.py``: FNO architecture for operators acting on a function space with two spatial dimensions.
+* ``scripts/``: scripts for training Lorenz-63 model, 1D KS, and 2D NS equations.
+    * ``NS_fno_baseline.py``: FNO baseline trained on 2D NS with Reynolds number 500.
+No dissipativity or Sobolev loss.
+    * ``NS_mno_dissipative.py``: MNO model built on FNO architecture with dissipativity encouraged and Sobolev loss.
+    * ``lorenz_densenet.py``: simple feedforward neural network learning Markovian solution operator for Lorenz-63 system.
+    * ``lorenz_dissipative_densenet.py``: simple feedforward neural network with dissipativity encouraged trained on Lorenz-63 system.
+    * KS: TODO
+* ``visualization/``: notebooks and examples to reproduce plots and figures found in our paper.
+    * `lorenz.ipynb`: Jupyter notebook with examples to reproduce plots and figures for our Lorenz-63 examples in the paper.

 ## Datasets
 In our work, we train and evaluate on datasets from the Lorenz-63 system (finite-dimensional ODE), Kuramoto–Sivashinsky equation (1D PDE system), and the 2D Navier-Stokes equations (Kolmogorov flow, 2D PDE).
+Our datasets can be found at online under DOI (TODO).
 * Lorenz:
 * KS:
 * Data generation for 2D Navier-Stokes is based on the data generation scripts in the [FNO repository](https://github.com/zongyi-li/fourier_neural_operator/tree/master/data_generation/navier_stokes).